-Before joining FQHC Germane, each of our team members had participated in the development of strategic plans for their respective employers.
+Before joining PETTIGREW FQHC, each of our team members had participated in the development of strategic plans for their respective employers.
 Although we had some positive experiences related to this process, many of our experiences were not so great.
 The common thread of these negative experiences was the development of an unrealistic strategic plan that did nothing but “sit on a shelf.”

 Because of our firm’s result-oriented business model, we recognize the importance of offering strategic planning services to develop a realistic plan that's flexible enough to respond to a dynamic and changing marketplace.
 Rather than re-creating the wheel, we utilize David La Piana’s Real-Time Strategic Planning model as the basis of these services.

 Federally Qualified Health Centers (FQHCs) and other organizations have long used a strategic planning model that does not clearly distinguish amongst the three levels of strategy.
 Often, it focuses on the lower two levels of strategy (programmatic and operational) while putting little emphasis on the most important level – organizational strategy.
 Although the traditional method of strategic planning can have many benefits to the FQHC, it also has several drawbacks.
 These drawbacks, which can be overcome through La Piana’s model, include:

 The length of time it takes an organization to develop a strategic plan.
 This is often six to twelve months, which drains resources and focus from the organization’s current situation and work, and often means that the plan is out of date before it is completed.